Beltra97/Unimib_ProcessoSviluppoSoftware_2/README.md

 1. **Background Study**: to gain knowledge about the software domain, mostly through the analysis of systems in the same domain (the domain of private lessons).
 The main objective of this activity is to discover some features that will render **UNIMIB Tutoring Assistant** unique in its domain, and produce _requirements_ starting from them.
 2. **Questionnaire for students from the University of Milano-Bicocca**: the questionnaire aims to collect as much data as possible from the final users: the students.
 The data collected will be used to produce particular _requirements_ based on the final users needs.
 Furthermore, it will help with the writing of the _interviews_.
 3. **Interview with the Head of IT of the University of Milano-Bicocca**: the interview with the _Head of IT_ should be the first one to be executed as it is needed to find potential criticalities of legal values, economic values, etc. and it can give insight on how to treat them.
 The interview should be **Unstructured** and its output would be a set of _feasible_ and _necessary_ requirements for what is the University concern.
-4. **Interview with a sample of students who offer and receive private lessons (not necessarily from the University of Milano-Bicocca)**: this interview will heavily use the output from the _questionnaire_ in order to gain information from the students sample.
+4. **Interview with a sample of students who offer and receive private lessons (not necessarily from the University of Milano-Bicocca)**: this interview will use the output from the _questionnaire_ in order to gain information from the students sample.
 For this interview, the students are considered **experts of domain** and not **final users**.
 The interview will be **Structured**, as a set of questions will be presented to the interviewee.
-The expected output of this activity is a set or _requirements_ focused on the private lessons domain.
+The expected output of this activity is a set of _requirements_ focused on the private lessons domain.
 5. **Interview with an UX/UI Expert**: the interview with the _UX/UI Expert_ should be the last one to be executed.
 The expertise of the _UX/UI Expert_ should help produce _requirements_ to improve the UX/UI of the _Mobile Application_ (the UX/UI is needed to be as performant as possible, as stated in the Application Overview).
 Since the objective of this interview is to obtain as many informations as possible from the interviewee expertise, the interview should be **Unstructured**.

 Below, a visual representation of the **Elicitation Strategy**: